Stuck Brits scramble to get home after axed flights

 - Published

-Thousands of people have been stranded abroad after flights were cancelled but while some wait around others are taking matters into their own hands.
+Thousands of people have been stranded abroad after flights were cancelled, but while some wait around others are taking matters into their own hands.

+Joel Pennington was due to take a three-hour flight to Manchester from Germany.
+Since his flight was axed, he has spent 25 hours trying to get home.

+He flew from Germany to Norway and onto London, where he is waiting to get to Manchester, paying out £700 extra.

-Harshal Shah is stuck in Crete after his flight to take his family and two other families home was axed on Monday.
+Harshal Shah is stuck in Crete after his flight to take his family and two other families home was cancelled on Monday.

 Rather than wait for a later EasyJet flight, Mr Shah has spent £6,000 more to fly with Jet2 to Birmingham and then take a taxi to his home in London.

-Meanwhile Hungarian carrier Wizz Air axed up to seven flights due to serve UK airports.

-The disruption is being driven by staff shortages across the aviation industry.

-Mr Shah, who spent a week in Crete with his family and friends for their first holiday since before coronavirus, said he received a message from EasyJet saying his return flight had been cancelled four hours before it was due to depart on Monday.
+Mr Shah, who spent a week in Crete with his family and friends for their first holiday since before the coronavirus pandemic, said his return flight had been cancelled four hours before it was due to depart on Monday.

-Mr Shah said the next available EasyJet flight wasn't until Thursday so the group of families decided to book new flights with Jet2 - costing them thousands of pounds - as they were worried their return trip home could be delayed further, making the children miss more school and adults work.
+He said the next available EasyJet flight was not until Thursday, so he decided to make alternative plans.

-He's chosen to fly to Birmingham and says he's got no choice but to pay for a taxi from that airport to his home in London.
+He has chosen to fly to Birmingham and says he has got no choice but to pay for a taxi from that airport to his home in London.

-The general manager told the BBC the disruption had cost the group up to an extra £6,000 on top of their holiday spends, due to the new flights, accommodation and food for two further nights.
+Mr Shah told the BBC he had to pay out for new flights, accommodation and food for two further nights and had received "no response at all" from EasyJet.

-Mr Shah said he tried to get in touch with EasyJet but received "no response at all".

 "The communication in terms of everything is shocking," he added.
 "Honestly, EasyJet, they should not be EasyJet at all - it's not easy at all."

-Elsewhere, Alex Settle, a police officer from Hull and her hen party of 14 were told their flight from Portugal to Manchester had been cancelled by EasyJet when they arrived at the airport.
+Alex Settle, a police officer from Hull, and her hen party of 14 were told their flight from Portugal to Manchester had been cancelled by EasyJet when they arrived at the airport.

-EasyJet re-booked them on a Wednesday flight back to UK - but the group were worried of more cancellations from the airlines and so booked a Jet2 flight for Tuesday instead.
+EasyJet re-booked them on a Wednesday flight back to UK - but the group were worried about further delays so booked a Jet2 flight for Tuesday instead.

-It has come at a cost to the group, with each individual having to pay an extra £366 each for the new flight and an extra night's stay.
+Each of them is having to pay £366 for the new flight and an extra night's stay.

 "It's been really stressful, with lots of tears," said Alex.
 "This has really tainted the whole trip.